How to Use GPU Lidar in Cosys-AirSim

 Use getGPULidarData(sensor name, vehicle name) API to retrieve the GPU Lidar data.
 The API returns a Point-Cloud as a flat array of floats along with the timestamp of the capture and lidar pose.

-• Point-Cloud: The floats represent [x,y,z, rgb, intensity] coordinate for each point hit within the range in the last scan.
+• Point-Cloud: The floats represent [x,y,z, rgb, intensity] coordinate for each point hit within the range in the last scan in NED format.

 • Lidar Pose: Default: sensor pose in the vehicle frame / External: If set to External(see table) the coordinates will be in either Unreal NED when ExternalLocal is false or Local NED (from starting position from vehicle) when ExternalLocal is true.